National Capital Planning Commission

 The National Capital Planning Commission (NCPC) is a U.S. government executive branch agency that provides planning guidance for Washington, D.C., and the surrounding National Capital Region.
-Through its planning policies and review of development proposals, the Commission seeks to protect and enhance the extraordinary resources of the national capital.
+Through its planning policies and review of development proposals, the Commission seeks to protect and enhance the resources of the U.S. national capital.

-The 12-member commission includes three presidential appointees, of which one must be from Virginia and one from Maryland, the mayor of Washington, D.C., the chair of the Council of the District of Columbia, two mayoral appointees, and the chair of the House and Senate committees with review authority over the District.
-Other commission members include the heads of the three major land holding agencies, which are the Department of Defense, the Department of the Interior, and the General Services Administration.
+The 12-member commission includes three presidential appointees, of which one must be from Virginia and one from Maryland, the mayor of Washington, D.C., the chair of the Council of the District of Columbia, two mayoral appointees, the chairs of the House and Senate committees with review authority over the District, and the heads of the three major land holding agencies, which are the Department of Defense, the Department of the Interior, and the General Services Administration.
 The Commission is supported by a professional staff of planners, architects, urban designers, historic preservation officers, among others.

 History

 Congress established the "National Capital Park Commission" in 1924 to acquire parkland for the capital in order to preserve forests and natural scenery in and about Washington to prevent pollution of Rock Creek and the Potomac and Anacostia Rivers, and to provide for the comprehensive development of the nation's park system.
 Two years later, Congress renamed the agency the "National Capital Park and Planning Commission" and gave it the additional responsibility of comprehensive planning for the Washington region.
 Among its early members was Clarence C. Zantzinger, a Philadelphia architect.

 The 1952 National Capital Planning Act gave the commission its current name and the responsibility for preservation of important natural and historic sites in the area.

 The Home Rule Act of 1973 gave some of the Commission's local planning authority to the District of Columbia government.
 The Commission remains the planning authority for federally-owned land and buildings in the region.
 In addition, NCPC plays an advisory role to the District in certain land use decisions.